 To make Vietnamese Yogurt Coffee, you need just a handful of ingredients: plain yogurt, sweetened condensed milk, Vietnamese coffee and crushed ice.

 With regard to Vietnamese coffee, you can find detailed information about Vietnamese ground coffee in my Vietnamese coffee recipe post.
 Our favorite is Trung Nguyen Legendee Gold Creative 8 brand.
-You can buy Trung Nguyen brand coffee at Asian grocery stores or on Amazon.
-A lot of Vietnamese families in the US. like to use Cafe Du Monde ground coffee.
+If you visit Vietnam, I strongly recommend coffee blends from Cau Dat farm brand.

 How to Make Vietnamese Yogurt Coffee (Sua Chua Cafe)